fog/fog/lib/fog/rackspace/docs/block_storage.md

 	</tr>
 	<tr>
 		<td>:force</td>
-		<td>Indicate whether to snapshot, even if the volume is attached.</td>
+		<td>If set to true, snapshot will be taken even if volume is still mounted.</td>
 	</tr>
 </table>